Frequently asked questions

 When an auction lot sells successfully on the platform, a 6% premium is automatically deducted from the winning bidder’s credit card.
 This is a fee for using the platform and not a down payment on the auction lot.
 The seller and buyer are then digitally ‘introduced’ to complete the transaction.
 If the watch is to be shipped, you will be responsible for securely packaging it, but the cost of shipping and insurance will be borne by the buyer.

+Once the highest bid has been accepted on an auction, the auction listing will be moved to our ‘Sold’ section, where the highest bid, end date of the auction, all photos and the description will be displayed.
 The bids and comments made on the auction while it was live will be removed.
 If an auction did not meet reserve, the listing will be removed from the website but can still be accessed through old links and Google searches.
 We do not remove an auction listing, but if we were to, it would be done at Watch Collecting’s own discretion.

 What happens if there are no bids above my reserve price?